PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 For example, in the screenshot, the `epoch_id` is `100792`.
 Hit execute.
 The corresponsing snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.

-As the `epoch_id` moves ahead,to `100793`, we find the above endpoint reflects the latest price captured of ethereum as `3068.034792`
+As the `epoch_id` moves ahead to `100793`, we find the above endpoint reflects the latest price captured of ethereum as `3068.034792`

 ![endpoints](/images/eth-price-one-snapshot.png)
 ![endpoints](/images/eth-price-two-snapshot.png)